Chart Color Schemes

 Recent residential development output has been above average within Mannum when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Mannum has averaged around 31 new homes approved annually.
-From FY-21 to FY-25, approximately 159 homes were approved, with 19 more approved in FY-26 so far.
-Over the past five financial years, about 1.2 people have moved to the area for each dwelling built.
+AreaSearch analysis of ABS building approval numbers shows Mannum had approximately 31 new homes approved annually.
+Between FY-21 and FY-25, around 159 homes were approved, with 19 more in FY-26 as of now.
+Over the past five financial years, about 1.2 people moved to the area per dwelling built.

 Frequently Asked Questions - Development